 Coca-Cola energy contains 80mg of caffeine in a single 8.4 fl.oz can.

-If you take into the account that no more than 400mg of caffeine per day is generally considered safe for adults, 80mg is not that much.
+If you take into the account that no more than 400mg of caffeine per day is generally considered safe for adults (according to the FDA), 80mg is not that much.

 In fact, I think Coca-Cola energy has a good amount of caffeine.

 Personally, I prefer to drink energy drinks that have somewhere between 50mg and 100mg per serve.
 I find more than 100mg of caffeine in a single serve to be a bit overwhelming and it usually leaves me unable to properly concentrate.

 However, it's still in your best interest to not overdo it and to always consume energy drinks in moderation.